Cagayan Province History

 Recent Archaeological findings point out that Cagayan has one of the earliest settlements in Philippines dating back to around 500,000 years ago.
 Migrations of Malayo-Polynesian groups settled along the banks of the river valleys in the province.
 Later, the Agtas or Aeta group emerged to be the first tribal group to populate the region.
 As more people moved to the province, other tribal groups such as Ibanags, Itawes, Yogads, Gaddangs, Irayas and Malawegs were formed and the aboriginal people were pushed to the hinterlands.
 These group of people had trading relations with other nations particularly the Japanese and the Chinese.

 The Spanish colonizers led by Juan de Salcedo explored the coastal areas and on June 29, 1583, established what is now the province of Cagayan after driving away the Japanese pirates.
 The town of Lallo became the seat of the diocese of Nueva Segovia in 1595 which covered the whole of northern Luzon.
 On September 7, 1758, the seat of the diocese was transferred to Vigan in Ilocos Sur.

 The original province of Cagayan covered the whole Cagayan Valley.
 Through the centuries, other provinces such as Nueva Vizcaya, Isabela, Batanes, and Quirino were created.
 In 1901, Cagayan as a province was again formalized with the enactment of Ac No. 209 by the the United States Philippine Commission.
-The town of Aparri was one of the earliest landing areas of the invading Japanese forces during World War II.

 Go here to see all the famous people from cagayan.